Frequently asked questions

 - Competitions delivered by associations not affiliated with School Sport Australia.

-For international competitions, an official Australian team is a team that is representing the Sport Australia recognised National Sporting Organisation (NSO) or School Sport Australia.
+For international competitions, an official Australian team is a team that is representing the ASC recognised national sporting organisation (NSO), national sporting organisation for people with disability (NSOD) or School Sport Australia.

-- See the list of Sport Australia recognised NSO’s.
+- See the list of ASC recognised NSOs and NSODs.

 - See the list of School Sport Australia endorsed international tours.

-Although an NSO or School Sport Australia may support a club or state team attending an international competition and representing Australia, a club or state team is not classified as the ‘official’ Australian team for the purposes of the Local Para Champions program.
+Although an NSO, NSOD or School Sport Australia may support a club or state team attending an international competition and representing Australia, a club or state team is not classified as the ‘official’ Australian team for the purposes of the Local Para Champions program.

 The Local Para Champions (LPC) program is designed to support sportspeople through the teenage years when research shows that the largest dropout rates occur.
 It is for this reason that the LPC program aims to provide financial assistance for sportspeople around this time, to ease the financial burden on their families, which will hopefully lead to lower dropout rates.
 LPC also provides support to young adults to ease the financial burden on them and their families to attend these important championships.

-The lower age limit has been set at 12 years as it is around this age when Sport Australia research shows that junior athletes start to take sport more seriously and begin competing at the level of competition that is supported by the LPC program.
+The lower age limit has been set at 12 years as it is around this age when ASC research shows that junior athletes start to take sport more seriously and begin competing at the level of competition that is supported by the LPC program.

-Yes, if you have attended the championships you are able to submit an application within one month after the championships have been completed.
+Yes, if you have already attended the championships you are able to submit an application.

 Check out the Third Party Funding opportunities to see if you may be eligible for another grant program.